JosuaCarl/RAMPT/statics/docs/index.rst

 Welcome to RAMPT's documentation!
 =================================================================
 The aim of this project is to construct a integrated pipeline from conversion of proprietory formats to the feature finding, networking and annotation of novel metabolites.
+For detailed infomation about installation and usage, please refer to the `README.md <https://github.com/JosuaCarl/RAMPT/blob/main/README.md>` at the github repository.

 .. toctree::